Updated May 30, 2023

-Before we go on to evaluation of businesses, here’s a short primer on the types of small business websites, so you can understand the different flavours of websites:
+Before we go on to the evaluation of businesses, here’s a short primer on the types of small business websites so that you can understand the different flavors of websites:

-- Websites with blogs: Now, these can also be brochure-style or e-commerce websites, but the main point is that it needs updation, at a certain frequency.
-Blogs are usually called for when you want the space to provide more than just your products, but tips, tools, opinions, etc. A good example would be a crafts store.
+- Websites with blogs: These can also be brochure-style or e-commerce websites, but the main point is that it needs updation at a certain frequency.
+Blogs are usually called for when you want the space to provide more than just your products but tips, tools, opinions, etc. A good example would be a crafts store.

-- E-Commerce enabled websites: This kind of web site enables a user to buy a product online.
-This is just a layer on the basic brochure web site, with products that one can buy.
+- E-Commerce enabled websites: This lets users buy a product online.
+This is just a layer on the basic brochure website, with products one can buy.

 - Web application: If you have a business that requires user input, which is then used and processed, you are in web application territory.
 If you are, though, you will know it.
-These websites, together with ecommerce websites, have now been encroached upon by the Apps field.
-More and more businesses are going the App way, for integrated web application and ecommerce facilities.
-For instance, online food ordering has given way to mobile food ordering, and in India, Pizza Hut saw a sharp dip in the number of online orders, compared to app-based orders.
+The Apps field has now encroached upon these websites and ecommerce websites.
+More and more businesses are going the App way for integrated web applications and ecommerce facilities.
+For instance, online food ordering has given way to mobile food ordering, and in India, Pizza Hut saw a sharp dip in the number of online orders compared to app-based orders.

-Here’s a quick quiz that will help you determine whether you will need a website and if so, what kind of website.
+Here’s a quick quiz to help you determine whether you need a website and, if so, what kind of website.

 Some businesses may not be sure.
-In that case, it will be best to keep the URL and just have a simple page that usually comes free with the domain.
+In that case, keeping the URL and having a simple page that usually comes free with the domain will be best.

-There are tons of businesses that need to be online, and are not.
-There are tons of businesses that have nothing to gain from an online presence, yet they have one.
+There are tons of businesses that need to be online and are not.
+Many companies have nothing to gain from an online presence, yet they have one.
 A prime example would be a local grocer.
-Unless the grocer plans to have online ordering (and that is better tackled using an app—more on that later), a website will not provide the user with any additional information.
-If the plan is to show up when people search for “grocers in New Delhi” then the marketing should focus on directory listings, as opposed to a dedicated website.
+Unless the grocer plans to order online (better tackled using an app—more on that later), a website will not provide the user with any additional information.
+If the plan is to show up when people search for “grocers in New Delhi,” then the marketing should focus on directory listings instead of a dedicated website.

-So, ask yourself the question: What do your prospective customers do online?
-If they browse, a website is automatic go.
+So, ask yourself: What do your prospective customers do online?
+If they browse, a website is an automatic go.
 If they use it for tweeting and social media, perhaps a website is not imperative.

 This, of course, refers to what people might be looking at your site for.
 The answer will determine what kind of website you might need.

-Will they be looking for product information, shipping and delivery, general company information, or general industry trends?
+Will they seek product information, shipping, delivery, general company information, or general industry trends?

-For instance, if you’re a quirky artsy store, of course, they will looking for product specs and likely, online shopping options.
-This might require an e-commerce enabled store.
+For instance, if you’re a quirky, artsy store, they will likely look for product specs and online shopping options.
+This might require an e-commerce-enabled store.

-If you’re an industrial components manufacturer, visitors to the site will likely look for specifications of the product with information on delivery, etc. This might only require a brochure-type website.
+If you’re an industrial components manufacturer, visitors to the site will likely look for product specifications with information on delivery, etc. This might only require a brochure-type website.

 If, for example, you are an organic store, people may want more than just product specifications and shipping; they might want to come to your store to know more.
 A blog may then be called for, where you can talk about trends in organic farming, any activism you might be involved in, etc.

 On the other hand, technology-based businesses will likely need a website.
 Surely, a web design company needs a website?
-In general, creative services companies that wish to “highlight” some of their work will need a space to showcase their most amazing work, and social media tends to dilute some of that.
-So, advertising agencies, filmmakers and web designers will need web sites where their best work gets showcased.
+Creative services companies that wish to “highlight” some of their work will need a space to showcase their incredible work, and social media tends to dilute some of that.
+So, advertising agencies, filmmakers, and web designers will need websites where their best work gets showcased.

-But when it comes to websites, it’s important to know how much money you have to spare.
+But knowing how much money you have to spare regarding websites is important.
 A website is one of those marketing techniques where size does not matter much.
-Whether you’re a huge business or a small one, you need one website.
-The hosting rates are the same in any case, with unlimited storage the norm rather than the exception.
+Whether you’re a huge or small business, you need one website.
+The hosting rates are the same, with unlimited storage the norm rather than the exception.
 The difference is in the maintenance and the web design.
-For web sites that don’t need much updation, the primary cost is in the web design.
-If you have the moolah to spare, and you think you qualify for a snazzy website, go for it.
-If you have a very limited budget, you can even just start with a landing page that often comes free when you buy your domain (www.yourbusinesshere.com).
+For websites that don’t need many updations, the primary cost is in the web design.
+If you have the moolah to spare and think you qualify for a snazzy website, go for it.
+If you have a minimal budget, you can even start with a landing page that often comes free when you buy your domain (www.yourbusinesshere.com).

-If you are not sure how much money you have for the website, chalk out a marketing plan.
-If it’s a new business that requires online eyeballs, it may be advisable to go for a middle-of-the-stack option.
+If you are unsure how much money you have for the website, chalk out a marketing plan.
+If a new business requires online eyeballs, it may be advisable to go for a middle-of-the-stack option.

 This question will answer the question: what services will your website provide?